frakkerman/pricing_parcel_lockers/README.md

 * Utils.py: Contains several helper functions such as plotting.

 ### Environments
-* `OOH`: Contains the implementation of the OOH environments and the used data.
+* `OOH`: Contains the implementation of the OOH environment and the used data (Amazon_data and HombergerGehring_data).
+* containers.py: container @dataclasses for storing during simulation.
+* customerchoice.py: the MNL choice model.
+* env_utils.py: some utility functions related to the environment.
+* Parcelpoint_py.py:the main problem implementation, following Gymnasium implementation structure mainly.

 ## To the make the code work